qbancoffee/ftdi_jtag_programmer/README.md

 An inexpensive JTAG programmer for Xilinx CPLD's using an FT232 usb to serial converter

 Disclaimer:<br>
-This is not my own original project but rather an attempt to organize what I found on the internet that ultimately helped me program the CPLD in the SAMx4 project.
-I'll be using the SAMx4 project as an example on how to program the Xilinx XC95144XL CPLD, I adapted this procedure from another project that uses a Xilinx XC9536XL CPLD so in theory these steps should work for other Xlinx CPLD's however, I can't guarantee that.
+This project is not an original creation but rather an effort to organize information gathered from the internet, which proved instrumental in programming the CPLD for the SAMx4 project.
+The programming procedure detailed here is based on adapting steps from a different project that used a Xilinx XC9536XL CPLD.
+While the steps are theoretically applicable to other Xilinx CPLDs, I cannot guarantee universal compatibility.
+The SAMx4 project serves as an example to demonstrate the programming process specifically for the Xilinx XC95144XL CPLD.

 ## Intro

+Introduction:
-I'm a Tandy Color Computer enthusiast that especially enjoys the hardware side of things.
-When I learned that Ciaran Ascomb had recreated the SAM chip, a chip used in the Dragon and Tandy Color Computer's, I immediately cloned his repository and began modifying his design for my use.
+I'm really into the Tandy Color Computer, especially the hardware side of things.
+Recently, I discovered that Ciaran Anscomb recreated the SAM chip, which is used in both the Dragon and Tandy Color Computers.
+Excited about this, I cloned his project and started adapting it for my own purposes.

+About Ciaran's Project - SAMx4:
-Ciarans project is called the SAMx4 and it's built around a Xilinx XC95144XL CPLD.
-The code was written in VHDL using the older Xilinx ISE 14.7 development environment.
-Xilinx ISE has a module called Impact which is used to  program the CPLD using a Xilinx supported debugger(programmer).
-I don't own a Xilinx programmer so I decided to search for another approach.
+Ciaran's project, called SAMx4, is centered around a Xilinx XC95144XL CPLD.
+The code was written in VHDL using the Xilinx ISE 14.7 development environment.
+In the Xilinx ISE, there's a module called Impact that's typically used to program the CPLD using a Xilinx-supported debugger or programmer.
+Unfortunately, I didn't have a Xilinx programmer, so I needed to find another way.

+Challenges and Alternative Approach:
-The idea is to take an inexpensive FTDI based USB to Serial converter and use it as a JTAG programmer by bit banging the I/O pins.
-There are many FTDI bases USB to serial converters but for this one you'll have to use one based on the FT232RL chip.
-I had a [Black FTDI Friend](https://learn.adafruit.com/ftdi-friend/overview) by Adafruit lying around so I used that.
+To overcome the lack of a Xilinx programmer, I decided to explore an alternative method.
+Instead of using a specialized Xilinx programmer, I set out to use an affordable FTDI-based USB-to-Serial converter as a JTAG programmer by bit banging the I/O pins.
+Specifically, I chose one based on the FT232RL chip.
+I happened to have a [Black FTDI Friend](https://learn.adafruit.com/ftdi-friend/overview) by Adafruit lying around, so I used that.

+This adaptation allowed me to program the Xilinx XC95144XL CPLD in the SAMx4 project without the need for an expensive Xilinx programmer.
+It's a cost-effective solution for folks like me who enjoy diving into the hardware side of things.

 Here are the steps to compile the project and program the CPLD.